clearlinux/clear-linux-documentation/source/clear-linux/reference/compatible-kernels.rst

 The *kernel-container* bundle contains the kernel used by the `Intel® Clear Containers`_ project.
-This kernel is optimized for fast booting and performs best on |CC| running on the Intel® architectures described on the :ref:`supported hardware list<supported-hardware>`.
+This kernel is optimized for fast booting and performs best on |CC| running on the Intel® architectures described on the :ref:`supported hardware list<system-requirements>`.
 The optimization patches are found in our `Linux-Container`_ GitHub repo.

 .. _vm-kernels: